-For example, Uintah scales well on a variety of machines including those with Intel or AMD processors and Infiniband interconnects such as Stampede, the Cray machines such as Titan and Blue Waters and the Blue Gene/Q machines like Mira, [34].
-Extensions to GPU and Xeon Phi machines are underway at present.
-The advantages of a separate runtime system differentiated from the main component code allowed us to identify shortcomings, (see Section 4) and improve the algorithms resulting in improved scalability (see Section 5) at the largest problem sizes and core counts without changing any applications code.
+Overall Uintah scales well on a variety of machines including those with Intel or AMD processors and Infiniband interconnects such as Stampede, the Cray machines such as Titan and Blue Waters and the Blue Gene/Q machines like Mira, [36].
+Parts of Uintah also run on

+GPU and Xeon Phi machines at present as part of an ongoing development activity.
+The separate runtime system that is clearly differentiated from the main component code allowed us to identify shortcomings at this level, (see Section 4) and so allowed us to improve the problematic algorithms thus resulting in better scalability (see Section 5) at the largest problem sizes and core counts without changing any applications code.

 3. Target Scenario and Modeling a DDT.
 When modeling DDT in solid explosives there are three modes of combustion to consider, conductive deflagration, convective deflagration and detonation.
-Conductive deflagration occurs on the surface of the explosive material at low pressures and has a relatively slow flame propagation (on the order of a few cm/sec [43]).
-To model conductive deflagration, Uintah has adopted the WSB burn model [47] which has been validated over a wide range of pressures, temperatures and grid resolutions against experimental data [40, 39].
+Conductive deflagration occurs on the surface of the explosive material at low pressures and has a relatively slow flame propagation (on the order of a few cm/sec [45]).
+To model conductive deflagration, Uintah has adopted the WSB burn model [49] which has been validated over a wide range of pressures, temperatures and grid resolutions against experimental data [42, 41].
 The WSB model is a global kinetics burn model which allows exothermic reactions to be represented at the macro-scale, enabling the use of coarser grid resolutions without the loss of fidelity.
 This is essential when trying to simulate problems requiring large physical domains.

-Convective deflagration propagates at a much faster rate (a few hundred m/\sec [6]) and is seen as a very important combustion mode in the transition to detonation.
-Convective deflagration occurs when pressures are sufficient to decrease the flame stand off distance allowing for the flame to penetrate into cracks or pores in the damaged explosive [3].
-This increases the surface area available for burning, thus increasing the mass rate converted from a solid to gas and the exothermic energy released, further increasing the pressure and burn rate.
-We model this with an isotropic damage model (ViscoSCRAM [5]) to determine the extent of cracking in the solid.
+Convective deflagration propagates at a much faster rate (a few hundred m/sec [7]) and is a very important combustion mode in the transition to detonation.
+Convective deflagration occurs when pressures are sufficient to decrease the flame stand-off distance allowing for the flame to penetrate into cracks or pores in the damaged explosive [3].
+This deflagration process increases the surface area available for burning, thus increasing the mass rate converted from a solid to gas and the exothermic energy released, further increasing the pressure and burn rate.
+We model this process with an isotropic damage model (ViscoSCRAM [6]) to determine the extent of cracking in the solid.
 The localized pressure and material damage is used to determine where convective deflagration is occurring.
 The WSB burn model is then used to calculate the mass converted to gas within the solid.

 In order for an explosive to transition into a detonation, a pressure threshold must be reached.
-For octahydro-1,3,5,7-tetranitro-1,3,5,7-tetrazocine (HMX), the explosive of interest, this pressure is $5.3\ GPa$ [40].
-Once the detonation pressure threshold is reached the JWL++ reactive flow model [44] is used to model detonation.
+For octahydro-1,3,5,7-tetranitro-1,3,5,7-tetrazocine (HMX), the explosive of interest, this pressure is 5.3 GPa [42].
+Once the detonation pressure threshold is reached the JWL++ reactive flow model [46] is used to model detonation.
 One of our hypotheses for a DDT in an array of explosives is that inertial confinement and deformation of the reacting cylinders pressing together, forms a barrier that allows the local pressure to increase to that needed for detonation.